 Santa visits each child’s house on Christmas Eve, leaving their gifts under the tree or by the fireplace.
 He also stuffs stockings that each child hangs over the fireplace with treats, trinkets, and other goodies.
 Many children leave out cookies and milk for Santa to enjoy as he leaves presents.

-In all of this, where does Santa Claus come in?
-St. Nicholas of Myra lived in what is now part of Turkey; he spoke Greek, and was no doubt bronzed under the Mediterranean sun.
+In all of this, where does Santa Claus come in, and what does he have to do with Christmas?
+St. Nicholas of Myra lived in what is now part of Turkey; he spoke Greek and was no doubt bronzed under the Mediterranean sun.
 His transformation into Santa Claus was a gradual one, that began with stories of him as a protector of children during his life.
-One of these stories was that he secretly supplied dowries to three girls who lived in poverty, by tossing bags of gold into their windows at night.
+One of these stories was that he secretly supplied dowries to three girls who lived in poverty by tossing bags of gold into their windows at night.

 The shoes of the Dutch children became stockings hung by the fireplace in the famous poem by Clement Clarke Moore – the poem which is the origin of much of modern American Santa Claus imagery, including the flying sleigh pulled by reindeer, Santa’s descent down the chimney, and the white beard and merry, twinkling eyes.